Skip to main content

 KeyTypeDescription

-enabled_allBooleanDisable eqwalizer for all modules by default, but still honours the module-specific overrides listed above
+enabled_allBooleanEnable eqwalizer for all modules by default, but still honours the module-specific overrides listed above and the ignore_modules list.

 max_tasksIntegerMax number of parallel eqWAlizer tasks, defaults to 4 (eqWAlizer instances are memory intensive).
 This only applies to using eqWAlizer from the CLI.